afterpartyai/bittensor-conversation-genome-project/README.md

 If you are running on runpod, please read instructions [here](#Using-Runpod).

+To setup and run a miner with Docker, see instructions [here](#Running-a-Miner-with-Docker).

 ```
 python3 -m neurons.miner --subtensor.network test --netuid 138 --wallet.name <coldkey name> --wallet.hotkey <hotkey name> --logging.debug --axon.port <port>
 ```